ynput/ayon-documentation/website/docs/admin_server_licenses.md

 ## Metered User Pool

-AYON also offers **metered licensing**, where you only pay for users who log in during a given month.
+AYON also offers additional **metered licensing**, where you only pay for users who log in during a given month.
 If a user does not log in, you are not charged for them.
+This type of license if useful for fast ad-hoc team scaling.

 By default, metered usage is disabled, meaning only users in a fixed user pool can log in.
 To enable metered usage, please [contact our support team](https://ynput.io/contact/).